-Do you like to keep up to date with the storylines in The Dumping Ground?
+Do you like to keep up to date with what’s happening in The Dumping Ground?

 We all just got a phone call, it was really good fun.
 It was a day or two in Manchester and it was nice because I hadn’t seen Jessie (Williams), Chris (Slater) or Joe (Maw) in a long time.
 I’d kept in contact with Saff (her name is Saffron (Coomber) and in the show, she played Sapphire, so you just called her Saff!).
 It was nice to catch up with everyone.
 I remember being really panicked because it was cooking and I’m awful at cooking, I remember thinking, ‘oh they make it look so easy on TV shows’, they just sit there and chop things up and I was like, ‘I can’t do this for the life of me’.
 They’d go for another take and have to re-do all the food because one of us fluffed on our lines or something, but it was really good fun to shoot.

 How was it filming for Sam & Mark’s Big Friday Wind-Up and what did it involve?